Profitus Review Summary

 How About the Returns on Profitus?

-In terms of returns, the average interest rate investors earn from investing on Profitus is 9.88%, slightly lower than on platforms like EstateGuru or Crowdestate.
+Regarding returns, investors' average interest rate from investing on Profitus is 12.14%, slightly lower than on platforms like Crowdpear or Fintown.

-The reason for this might be the higher demand for investment opportunities, the lower interest due to higher securities, or lower loan-to-value (LTV).
+This might be due to the higher demand for investment opportunities, lower interest due to higher securities, or lower loan-to-value (LTV).

 The returns are highly dependent on the projects you choose to invest in, however, overall the interest is slightly lower than it is on other market players.